 - An active participant (Speaker) is a person who takes active part in the paper session and delivers a paper written by themselves.

-- Persons interested in taking part in the Conference as Speakers are obliged to submit to the Organisers the title and abstract of their paper by 15 May 2020,
+- Persons interested in taking part in the Conference as Speakers are obliged to submit to the Organisers the title and full text of their paper by 15 March 2024,

 - Selection of the Conference Speakers is decided by the Policy Council,

-- Speakers will submit their papers via e-mail by 30 September 2020.
+- Speakers will submit their presentation via e-mail by 30 August 2024.

 - A passive participant (Attendee) is a person who takes part in the paper session as a member of the Audience and does not deliver a paper.